Practice in Other Conditions

 - Turn the defroster on to keep windows from fogging over.

 Hydroplaning occurs as a result of water on the road that is deeper than the tire tread.
-This reduces friction and can result in the loss of control.
-If you can see deep water, reflections on the pavement, or the car ahead leaves no tracks on the water, these are indications your car could hydroplane.
-Slow down.
+This reduces friction and you can lose control.
+If you can see deep water, reflections on the pavement, or the car ahead leaves no tracks on the water, these are indications you could hydroplane.
+Prevent this by slowing down.

 - When starting to drive in snow, keep the wheels straight ahead and accelerate gradually to avoid spinning the tires.